The Beanery

-Modelled at two-thirds the size of the original Beanery, it features the smells and sounds of the bar, and models of customers, all of whom have clocks for faces with the time set at 10:10.
+The Beanery has dimensions of 253 by 670 by 190 centimeters, having been modelled at two-thirds the size of the original Beanery.
+It features the smells (created using bacon grease, urine, mothballs, and beer) and sounds (including glasses clinking, people talking and laughing, and so on) of the bar, and models of customers, all of whom have clocks for faces with the time set at 10:10.
 Only the model of Barney, the owner, has a real face.
-Kienholz is quoted as saying "The entire work symbolizes the switch from real time (symbolized by a newspaper) to the surrealist time inside the bar, where people waste time, kill time, forget time, and ignore time".
+There are seventeen figures in the bar overall.
+Outside of the bar is a newspaper which reads, "Children Kill Children in Vietnam".

 First exhibited in the parking lot of the bar in October 1965, it is now in the Stedelijk Museum Amsterdam.
 It was restored in 2012.